julia-schade/Cultural-Heritage-in-Bologna/Specola.md

 #### 2. We ASKED if there are any objects related to Aldrovandi Collection in this museum

+> 💡 We did the same for both Marsili Collections

 ```SPARQL
 PREFIX arco: <https://w3id.org/arco/ontology/arco/>
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>